Bachelor of Arts

 Get a strong business foundation

 You’ll be earning your degree through our School of Management, giving you access to courses that are not available in a typical economics department.
-These essential business courses will give you the foundational knowledge you need to build a successful career in economics.
-Topics include:
+Business topics you may learn about include:

 - Organizational behavior